20centaurifux/fuchsschwanz/README.md

 	2019-06-03 ...
 DEBUG ...
 Creating admin account: nick='admin'
 	2019-06-03 ...
 INFO ...
 Initial admin created with password 'HPjkVtiS'.

+Send SIGTERM to the process to shutdown the server gracefully.

 # Configuration

 Please find below a list with the most important settings.